Tenn1518/cunix-final-project/README.md

 teachers to login to upload and manage student’s marks and permits students to view their individual marks only.

+**Usage:** Only teachers can register their accounts.
+They can add course names and create student accounts.
+The expectation is that teachers will create student accounts for each student, and then give the ID to the students for them to login.
+Students are only able to view their grades, which will be printed as output on login.

 ### Specifications:
 - Roles:
   - Teacher: Allowed to upload, view, edit, and manage student marks.